mutecipher/mutecipher/README.md

 ## 👋 Hey, I'm Cory!

-- 🔭 I’m currently as a Software Developer III at [Weedmaps](https://www.weedmaps.com)
+- 🔭 I’m currently working on Brands as a Software Developer III at [Weedmaps](https://www.weedmaps.com)
 - 🌱 I’m currently learning Rust and 3D modelling
 - 👯 I’m looking to collaborate on different open source things
 - 💬 Ask me about loud music 🎸, CLI design 💻 and movies 🍿